 - Try making sure your room is completely dark, including those pesky ‘standby’ lights that are emitted by so many of our electronics.
 A cooler room is more supportive to better sleep, so turn off the heater or remove the extra blanket from the bed.
 Turn on the fan to ensure you have a completely dark cool place, as this is typical environment supportive of great sleep.

 - Your mattress plays a huge role in your sleep environment.
 The Sophie mattress is designed to keep you cool with breathable layers and cool-gel infused memory foam, which are specifically designed to wick away excess body heat.
-Cellaint® technology, woven into the cover of every Sophie mattress, also posses thermoregulating properties, a perfect marriage for great sleep.
+Silver Clear woven into the cover of every Sophie adjustable bed mattress, also posseses thermoregulating properties, a perfect marriage for great sleep.

 - Once you feel your eyelids get heavy, then you know its time to try to go back to sleep.